KTStrandPhD/LBpandas/README.md

 I plan to modify and add functionality as I learn more,

 DISCLAIMER: This code is not intended for any practical simulation implementation due to the fact that it is very slow.
-It is only meant to be a playground for learning data science techniques in a novel manner
+It is only meant to be a playground for learning data science techniques in a novel manner.

 #### Planned Improvements ####
  1) Remove need for global variables